 When I write things like this, I’m always afraid I make it seem too easy.
 Doing this stuff is like losing weight.
 It isn’t easy, but it is simple.
 If you follow these steps, they will work.
 But I know it’s not easy, especially the getting out of debt part.

 I’ve had to do it twice because I don’t learn the first time.
 The first time I got into credit card debt, I chalked it up to being young and dumb.
-The second time, I knew exactly what I was doing, and I just didn’t care.
+I knew exactly what I was doing the second time, and I just didn’t care.
 Spending that money made me feel better and I did it.

 So I know from experience it isn’t easy and you’re allowed to mess up.
 You’re allowed to be on Step 3 and have to go back to Step 2.
 You’re always allowed a do-over, but you are never allowed to quit.
 Achieving financial freedom isn’t easy, but it is simple.
 See you at the finish line.